 Barbara Kopple is a two-time Academy Award winning filmmaker.
-A director of documentaries, as well as narrative TV and film, her most recent project is the documentary A Force of Nature, which celebrates the life and work of journalist and philanthropist Ellen Ratner, following her from her home base in Washington, DC, to hurricane-ravaged Mississippi to war-torn South Sudan.
-A Force of Nature premiered at the 2011 Woodstock Film Festival.
-Other recent projects include Gun Fight, which explores the place of guns in US culture, profiling victims of gun violence and proponents on both sides of the gun debate; The House of Steinbrenner, part of ESPN’s Emmy nominated “30 for 30” series, which received a 2010 Peabody Award as well as the International Documentary Association Award for Best Continuing Series; and the Emmy-nominated, Woodstock: Now and Then, a look back at the legacy of the historic music festival, 40 years later.
+A director and producer of narrative films and documentaries, her most recent project is the documentary Running from Crazy, which examines the personal journey of writer, model and actress Mariel Hemingway, the granddaughter of Ernest Hemingway, as she strives for a greater understanding of her complex family history.
+The film will be showing theatrically in the fall, premiered at Sundance in 2013, and screened at Tribeca and many other festivals.
+Other recent projects include Fight To Live, which through the eyes of terminal patients and their advocates tells the story of the struggles many with rare and orphan diseases face in choosing their preferred therapies through the roadblocks imposed by the current FDA approvals process.
+A Force of Nature, which celebrates the life and work of journalist and philanthropist Ellen Ratner, following her from her home base in Washington, DC, to hurricane-ravaged Mississippi to war-torn South Sudan; Gun Fight, which explores the place of guns in US culture, profiling victims of gun violence and proponents on both sides of the gun debate; The House of Steinbrenner, part of ESPN’s Emmy nominated “30 for 30” series, which received a 2010 Peabody Award as well as the International Documentary Association Award for Best Continuing Series; and the Emmy-nominated, Woodstock: Now and Then, a look back at the legacy of the historic music festival, 40 years later.
 Well known for her work on US labor issues, Barbara directed Steamfitters Local Union 638 in 2007 for HBO’s acclaimed Addiction Series.
 The New York Times likened this short documentary to “crisp tonic with lime.”
 This program was awarded the Television Academy of Arts and Sciences Governor’s Award.

 Barbara produced and directed Harlan County USA and American Dream, both winners of the Academy Award for Best Documentary Feature.
 In 1991, Harlan County USA was named to the National Film Registry by the Librarian of Congress and designated an American Film Classic.
 Harlan County USA was recently restored and preserved by the Women’s Preservation Fund and the Academy Film Archive, and was featured as part of the Sundance Collection at the Sundance Film Festival in 2005.
 The Criterion Collection released a DVD of Harlan County USA in 2006.